Bethany History

 -

-Feb 25 – Dr. Donald Thompson of the Ottawa Baptist Churches Extension Board, Mr. (later Rev.) Neil and Mary Price, Mr. Harold McCarthy, and Dr. Gerhard and Maria Harder, meet at the Price residence to discuss the need and formation of a new Baptist church to serve some of the new developments in south and west Ottawa and encroaching into Nepean, which was being transformed from quiet rural farmland into sizeable urban residential districts.
-The area was served only by one other Protestant church, City View United Church (at that time a former Methodist church at 1548 Merivale Rd, demolished in the mid 1960s.)
-A pro tem committee consisting of Neil Price (chairman) and Harold McCarthy (Secretary) was elected.
+Feb 25 – Dr. Donald Thompson of the Ottawa Baptist Churches Extension Board, Mr. Neil and Mary Price, Mr. Harold McCarthy, and Dr. Gerhard and Maria Harder meet to discuss the formation of a new Baptist church.
+A pro tem committee with Neil Price (chairman) and Harold McCarthy (Secretary) is elected.

 -

-April 6 – The first worship service of the as yet unnamed congregation is held in the “old school house” with the first guest preacher, Dr. J.B.
-McLaurin, General Secretary of the Canadian Baptist Overseas Mission Board (now Canadian Baptist Ministries).
-The soloist Mr. Morse (back row, in front of the window on the right) attended with his fiancee (lady in dark coat in front).
-Their daughter is a member of Bethany.
+April 6 – The first worship service of the as yet unnamed congregation is held with guest preacher Dr. J.B.
+McLaurin, General Secretary of the Canadian Baptist Overseas Mission Board.

 -